sidliu2000/debian-barebone/README.md

 Why the trouble?
 You have the control and can decide what you want and don't want.

-Maybe I will write samba, gvfs, mount internal disk, etc?
+Maybe I will write samba, gvfs, mount internal disk by uuid, zram swap, etc?

 I want to give a special mention to slax (slax.org) because it might be my next debian-based barebone desktop.
 It has a lot of potentials as a live OS or regular desktop, with no installation needed.
 I feel that currently there are some kinks such as slower boot up (perhaps due to some jobs and auto scan/mount file systems) and slight delay of xlunch.